aspect-build/aspect-cli/docs/index.md

 ## Interactive

-When running in an interactive terminal, `aspect` gives helpful prompts to fix mistakes in how you run the tool, your Bazel configuration, or your code.
+When running in an interactive terminal, `aspect` can give helpful prompts to fix mistakes in how you run the tool, your Bazel configuration, or your code.

-In this example, the Bazel configuration didn't allow a dependency because the `visibility` attribute needed adjustment, so the user is prompted if they'd like the source files edited:
+In this example, the Bazel configuration didn't allow a dependency because the `visibility` attribute needed adjustment, so a plugin prompts the user if they'd like the source files edited:

 <script id="asciicast-eL4HL3BZhobRD8U4UIRKzyb8R" src="https://asciinema.org/a/eL4HL3BZhobRD8U4UIRKzyb8R.js" async></script>